Technology/Security Best Practices

 computer from infection, install anti-virus software, and update when prompted.

-- University owned computers/laptops can use Microsoft Forefront at no cost.
-Forefront
+- University owned computers/laptops can get anti-virus software installed at no cost.

 Spyware and Malware